Scarborough (Qld)

 Scarborough performs slightly above the national average for education, showing competitive qualification levels and steady academic outcomes

 The area's educational profile is notable regionally, with university qualification rates at 24.5% among residents aged 15+, surpassing the SA4 region average of 14.9%.
 Bachelor degrees are most prevalent at 16.0%, followed by postgraduate qualifications (5.2%) and graduate diplomas (3.3%).
-Vocational credentials are prominent, with 38.5% of residents aged 15+ holding them – advanced diplomas comprise 14.1% and certificates make up 24.4%.
+Vocational credentials are also prominent, with 38.5% of residents aged 15+ holding such qualifications – advanced diplomas at 14.1% and certificates at 24.4%.

-A significant 22.5% of the population is actively engaged in formal education, including 7.5% in secondary education, 7.4% in primary education, and 3.4% pursuing tertiary education.
+A significant 22.5% of the population is actively engaged in formal education.
+This includes 7.5% in secondary education, 7.4% in primary education, and 3.4% pursuing tertiary education.

 Frequently Asked Questions - Education